SCBuergel/SEQS/README.md

 In order to add additional software packages, create corresponding install scripts to the respective folder.
 If needed (e.g. in case of AppImage donwloads) add menu files so that the program can be launched from the Qubes menu.

 ## Helpers
-### cleanup.sh
+### delete-vms.sh
 The following script cleans up VMs while debugging and setting up installers:
 ```
 ./delete-vms.sh keepass telegram wallets
 ```

 ### Firewall setup between app VMs (TODO: script this)
 For some use cases it is useful to allow for selective connections between individual app VMs.
-One example is the RPCh server running within the `A-docker` app VM that shoud be accessible from an `A-wallets` app VM.
-In order to do enable that find the two respective IPs and set the iptables in the net VM.
+One example is the [RPCh server](https://access.rpch.net/) running within the `A-docker` app VM that shoud be accessible from an `A-wallets` app VM.
+In order to do enable that, find the two respective IPs and set the iptables in the net VM.
 Since the default sys-firewall qube does not persist it's `/rw` folder, the following is required to persist the settings between system reboots (as suggest [on the Qubes Forum](https://forum.qubes-os.org/t/help-sys-firewall-has-no-persistence-rc-local-gets-wiped-on-reboot/19184/4)):
 1. in dom0 find the IP addresses of both app VMs:
 ```
 qvm-ls -n | grep -E 'A-wallets|A-docker'